VilasBoas1407/eventify-event-driven-e-commerce/README.md

 ## 📦 Deployment

 - On-premise deployment required
 - Must satisfy reliability, scalability, and availability requirements
+- Containerized deployment using Docker
+- Infrastructure as Code using Docker Compose
+- CI/CD pipeline for automated deployments

+### Production Requirements:
+- High availability setup
+- Load balancing
+- Monitoring and alerting
+- Backup and disaster recovery

 ---

-> **Note:** Eventify is an educational project based on Roberto Picanço’s *Event-Driven Architecture: Scalable and Real-Time Solutions with EDA*.
+> **Note:** Eventify is an educational project based on Roberto Picanço's *Event-Driven Architecture: Scalable and Real-Time Solutions with EDA*.
 It demonstrates **NestJS microservices**, event-driven flows, and best practices for building scalable e-commerce platforms.

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.